Alibel56/skilllink-platform/AUDIT.md

 # Repository Audit

-## 1. README Quality
-README is basic and needs improvement.
-No clear description, setup, or usage instructions.

-## 2. Folder Structure
-Current structure is mixed (backend, frontend, nginx, alembic).
-Not unified.

-## 3. File Naming Consistency
-Mostly consistent, but some names unclear (e.g., spec.md).

-## 4. Essential Files
+## Repository Evaluation

+### README quality
+The README file has been improved with project description, features, installation and usage instructions.

+### Folder structure
+The repository structure was cleaned and organized into proper folders such as src and docs.

+### File naming consistency
+Most files follow a clear and consistent naming convention.

+### Essential files
+The repository now includes:
 - .gitignore
-- Dockerfile
-- LICENSE(missing)
+- README.md
-- requirements/package.json partly missing
+- LICENSE
+- dependency files

+### Commit history quality
+Commit messages are understandable but can be improved further.

-## 5. Commit History
+## Score
-Commits are not very descriptive (e.g., "docker imp").

----
+8/10

-## Score: 6/10
+## Justification

-### Why:
-Project works but structure is not clean and documentation is weak.
+The repository is now organized and professional, but some old folders can still be cleaned in future refactoring.
 ### Student ID:
 Alibek Aglanov (230103228) - Backend Developer
 Danial Kaltay (230103193) - PM/Tester